Cauliflower Mashed Potatoes with Cheese and Bacon

 How do I know that you’ll be passing on the spuds to get your hands on a scoop of this deliciousness?

-I could say it’s because I was basically ready to sit down with a spoon and the entire casserole dish and just go to town.
-Or I could say it’s because after restraining myself from doing that I kept going back to the fridge and sneaking bites of cold mashed cauliflower.
-And I’m not even a mashed potato fan.
-But I am a cauliflower fan since the day I discovered cauliflower tots.
+Well, I was ready to sit down with a spoon and the entire casserole dish.
+And I kept going back to the fridge and sneaking bites even when it was cold.
+But you may well know that I am a cauliflower superfan since the day I discovered cauliflower tots.
 So perhaps my love of this dish does not come as a surprise to you.

 Instead, I could tell you that our dinner guests loved it too.

-This easy mashed cauliflower only has five ingredients (plus salt and pepper).
+This easy side only has five ingredients (plus salt and pepper) and it super easy.
 While the cauliflower cooks, you can prepare the baking dish, crisp up the bacon, and gather the other ingredients.
 Then just mash everything together and pop it in the oven while you prepare the rest of your meal.

 - cauliflower – one large head or one and a half to two smaller ones

-- cheddar cheese – I used Cabot Seriously Sharp Cheddar Cheese
+- cheddar cheese – I used Cabot Seriously Sharp Cheddar Cheese, but use your favorite

 - bacon – cooked until crisp